rchavik/gallery/readme.md

 ## Instalation

-	1. Upload plugin
-	2. Add a new album
-	3. Upload photos
-	4. Enjoy :)
+- Clone/download [Imagine](http://github.com/CakeDC/Imagine) plugin into
+  `APP/Plugin/Imagine` and activate it manually, ie:

+  `Console/cake ext activate plugin Imagine -f`

+- Clone/download [Assets](http://github.com/xintesa/Assets) plugin into
+  `APP/Plugin/Assets` and activate it in the admin panel or manually:

+  `Console/cake ext activate plugin Asset`

+- Clone/download [Gallery](http://github.com/rchavik/Assets) plugin into
+  `APP/Plugin/Assets` and activate it in the admin paneli or imanually:

+  `Console/cake ext activate plugin Gallery`

-Create album and upload any photos, you can access the albums in http://yoursitewithcroogo/gallery, or include it in any location of its nodes how often need,  just put in the body `[Gallery: slug_gallery]` that the plugin will automatically substitute by your photo album.
+Create album and upload photos, you can access the albums in http://yoursitewithcroogo/gallery, or include it in any block or node record by using the shortcode `[Gallery: gallery-slug]`.

+The plugin will automatically substitute it with your photo album.

 Eg.: